UFC 307: Pereira vs. Rountree Jr.: Predictions & Analysis

 A few statistical edges stand out.
 Buckley throws significantly more leather — a 0.6 sig. strike per minute gap.
 Buckley is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Buckley has tighter striking defense, making opponents miss more often.

 The Pick: Joaquin Buckley over Stephen Thompson.
-We're leaning Buckley here at 72%, a solid but not overwhelming edge.
+We're leaning Buckley here at 75%, a solid but not overwhelming edge.
+Notably, the betting market has Buckley at 66% implied while our model sees 75% — a 9-point disagreement that could signal value.

 Iasmin Lucindo vs Marina Rodriguez